Muzzman111/SyncScribe/README.md

 ## Project Description

 This project downloads time-stamped, foreign language lyrics for any song, translates them into English using a AI model, and retrieves the corresponding MP3 from Youtube.
-The song can then be played in the Quod Libet music player with both the original and translated lyrics scrolling in sync.
+The songs can then be played in the Quod Libet music player with both the original and translated lyrics scrolling in sync.
 The lrclib.net API is used to download the lyrics in an LRC format, KoboldCPP runs QWEN 2.5 7B for translation, and yt-dlp is used to download the MP3.

 ## Running the Script